-Method Validation of HPLC/ UPLC Methods
+Method Validation of HPLC/UPLC Methods

-Instrumental liquid chromatography is an analysis is widely used to determine purity, the impurities, and the degradation products of pharmaceuticals.
+Instrumental liquid chromatography is an analysis that is widely used to determine purity, impurities, and the degradation of products of pharmaceuticals.
 The focus of most validation work is on the methodology, the standard operating procedure (SOP).
 But validation of the instrumentation and other associated items of column, solvents, and other reagents and chemicals is also an area of focus in an audit.

 In order to meet US EPA or FDA requirements, a method must meet many stringent requirements.
 The more important of these for specific analytical methods are method validation and instrument validation.
 To not do so is a non-compliance in which any data is not usable or reportable.

 Course Level - Intermediate

 Chemists and laboratory assistants who perform HPLC or UPLC analyses under GLP or ISO 17025.